spiral/framework/readme.md

 </spiral:form>
 ```

-Plug and Play extensions, IDE friendly, debugging and profiling tools and much more!
+Plug and Play extensions, IDE friendly, auto-indexed translator, Symfony Console integration, debugging and profiling tools and much more!